Anzac Sights and Sounds

 Commemorating the Anzac Centenary

-New film and sound recordings have been added to the Anzac Sight Sound website to coincide with the centenary of the signing of the Treaty of Versailles on 28 June, contributing to the final phase of First World War commemorations.
+We've published the clips below to coincide with the centenary of the signing of the Treaty of Versailles on 28 June 1919, contributing to the final phase of First World War centenary commemorations.

 Signing the Treaty